-Master of Science (MS) and Master of Biomedical Science (MBS) Programs: These parallel degree programs are offered by the Graduate School of Biomedical Sciences on the Newark campus of UMDNJ, and both may be taken on a full-time or part-time basis.
-The MS degree has a research thesis requirement.
-The MBS degree does not require a thesis, but does include a 2-credit research rotation.
+Master of Science (MS) and Master of Biomedical Science (MBS) Programs: These parallel degree programs are offered by the Rutgers Graduate School of Biomedical Sciences on the Newark campus and both may be taken on a full-time or part-time basis.
+The MS degree has a 5-credit research thesis requirement whereas the MBS degree does not require a thesis, but does include a 2-credit research rotation.
 The same courses are open to students enrolled in both programs.
-You can find a comparison of all GSBS-Newark graduate programs here.

 30 credits with a grade point average of “B” or better.

 MS (Master of Science in Biomedical Science) - 25 credits of course work with a grade point average of “B” or better.
 Original laboratory research (5 credits) culminating in a written thesis acceptable to an advisory committee and the graduate school (thesis research option).

 MBS (Master of Biomedical Science) - 30 credits of coursework and maintain a “B” average.